×

 Swot Analysis of "Disney in a Digital World (B)" written by Robert A. Burgelman, Jim Kolotouros includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Disney Digital facing as an external strategic factors.
 Some of the topics covered in Disney in a Digital World (B) case study are - Strategic Management Strategies, Mergers & acquisitions, Strategic planning and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Disney in a Digital World (B) casestudy better are - – supply chains are disrupted by pandemic , customer relationship management is fast transforming because of increasing concerns over data privacy, central banks are concerned over increasing inflation, increasing inequality as vast percentage of new income is going to the top 1%, increasing commodity prices, there is increasing trade war between United States & China, technology disruption, wage bills are increasing, geopolitical disruptions, etc
+Some of the macro environment factors that can be used to understand the Disney in a Digital World (B) casestudy better are - – digital marketing is dominated by two big players Facebook and Google, customer relationship management is fast transforming because of increasing concerns over data privacy, banking and financial system is disrupted by Bitcoin and other crypto currencies, talent flight as more people leaving formal jobs, technology disruption, central banks are concerned over increasing inflation, cloud computing is disrupting traditional business models, geopolitical disruptions, increasing inequality as vast percentage of new income is going to the top 1%, etc

 12 Hrs